mkchuprin/AIE8/15_A2A_LangGraph/README.md

 Why is A2A (and other such protocols) important in your own words?

 ##### ✅ Answer:
-- They allow agents to display their own "resumes" so that a client agent can figure out if its the server agent is the correct call
+- They allow agents to display their own "resumes" so that a client agent can figure out if its the server agent is the correct call.
+More generally, protocols allow clearer programmatic communication between server and client.

 <br /><br />